Articles, Insights, and Tutorials

 Adobe Camera Raw ...
 It's not just for Raw files

-Did you know that you can easily correct Exposure, White Balance, and much more on any Jpeg, Tiff, or Raw file from any digital camera using Adobe Camera Raw software (versions 4 & newer) for Windows or Mac that's included free with Photoshop Elements 5 and newer, Photoshop CS3 and newer, and all versions of Photoshop Lightroom?
+Did you know that you can easily correct Exposure, White Balance, and much more on any Jpeg picture from any digital camera using Adobe Camera Raw software (Version 4 and newer) for Windows or Mac that's included free beginning with Photoshop Elements 5 or newer (Windows), Photoshop Elements 4.01 or newer (Mac), Photoshop CS3 or newer, and all versions of Photoshop Lightroom?

 Adobe Camera Raw is easy to use, intuitive, instantly responsive with its on-screen adjustment previews, and most importantly, non-destructive with your original Jpeg files.
 Camera Raw adjustments and corrections are not "burned in" to the original pictures, they are retained as tag files that accompany and modify the original files when they are opened into Photoshop.